bitcoin/bitcoin/doc/design/assumeutxo.md

 | number of chainstates | 2 (ibd has `m_stop_use=true`) |
 | active chainstate | snapshot |

-**Failure consideration:** if bitcoind unexpectedly halts after `m_stop_use` is set on the background chainstate but before `CompleteSnapshotValidation()` can finish, the need to complete snapshot validation will be detected on subsequent init by `ChainstateManager::CheckForUncleanShutdown()`.
+**Failure consideration:** if britanniacoind unexpectedly halts after `m_stop_use` is set on the background chainstate but before `CompleteSnapshotValidation()` can finish, the need to complete snapshot validation will be detected on subsequent init by `ChainstateManager::CheckForUncleanShutdown()`.

-### Bitcoind restarts sometime after snapshot validation has completed
+### BritanniaCoind restarts sometime after snapshot validation has completed

-When bitcoind initializes again, what began as the snapshot chainstate is now indistinguishable from a chainstate that has been built from the traditional IBD process, and will be initialized as such.
+When britanniacoind initializes again, what began as the snapshot chainstate is now indistinguishable from a chainstate that has been built from the traditional IBD process, and will be initialized as such.